mattam82/Coq-Equations/_includes/README.md

 ## HoTT Variant

-The HoTT variant of Equations works with the coq-hott library for Coq 8.10 and up.
+The HoTT variant of Equations works with the coq-hott library for Coq 8.13 and up.
+When using `opam`, simply install first the `coq-hott` library and `coq-equations` will install its HoTT variant.
+From source, first install `coq-hott` and then use:
-To install the plugin in an environment where `hoqc` is available, simply run:

-    ./configure.sh HoTT
+    ./configure.sh --enable-hott

-Then you can follow the standard instructions:

-    make all install

-Note that only one of the HoTT variant or the standard variant can be installed at any given time.
-To use `hoqtop` or `hoqc`, one needs to pass the following options:

-    hoqtop/hoqc -I `coqc -where`/user-contrib/Equations -Q `coqc -where`/user-contrib ""
+This will compile the `HoTT` library variant in addition to the standard one.

-Then, one can import the plugin in Coq, using:
+Then, after `make install`, one can import the plugin in Coq, using:

     From Equations Require Import HoTT.All.